vish-j/PhilApprovalFlow/PhilApprovalFlow.Documentation/articles/introduction.md

 ## Core Concepts

-### Entities and Transitions
+### 1. Approval Entities

-In PhilApprovalFlow, any class can become an "approval entity" by implementing the `IApprovalFlow<T>` interface:
+Any class can become an approval entity by implementing the `IApprovalFlow<T>` interface, where `T` is your custom transition type that inherits from `PAFTransition`.

 ```csharp
 public class PurchaseOrder : IApprovalFlow<PurchaseOrderTransition>